merlijne77/merlijne77/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer
+💻 I am a self taught  Developer
-📚 I am constantly doing courses in computer science and Math.
+📚 I am constantly learning.
 📝 I have a strong interest in creating applications for mental healthcare|elektronics 🔭 Working on an animatronic (King Boo) and some Python Desktop apps 🌱 Currently learning the Python career Track on Datacamp 🌟 Main languages: Python, Java, Kotlin
 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
-Experience: Builded (Android and Desktop) applications as a volunteer for healthcare organisations
 </pre>
 <hr>